 To earn the designation for a course, you must agree to:

-- Align instruction to the course requirements.
+- Align instruction to the course framework.

 - Administer the digital assessments we provide.

-- Take part collaborative educator workshops.
+- Take part in collaborative educator workshops.

 - Offer the course to all on-level students.